Epiphany (Wednesday, 06 January 2016)

 Whew...
 It's a container, full of -- precious incense!
 And he's giving it for your baby !!!
 And what's this?
 Another guy is pulling out of his traveling case... gold !
 They're giving your baby the royal treatment -- quite literally -- the gifts they give to new kings and heirs to the throne !

 Epiphany means the 'showing forth' of Jesus for what He really is -- the One who is the true and rightful ruler over us.
 But unlike earthly kings who surround themselves with guards and armies, He chose to leave Himself at our mercy, where we could do Him harm, even kill Him.
 Just like the rest of us.
-Even from the very start, as a baby, the risk was there, and it would eventually come through.
+Even from the very start, as a baby, the risk was there, and it would eventually come through to the adult Jesus.
 (That's what lies behind the third gift, of burial-fragrance).
 His task was not one that could be done from strength and safety, but only from exposure to danger and death.

 Father, let us live by the light you shone through Your Son, that we, like the magi of old, can show Him to all for what He really is.
 Amen.